-While not unused, it is impossible to see the stickers on the back of K.K.'s guitar.
+While not unused, it is impossible to see the stickers on the back of K.K.'s guitar without requesting a song to be played.
 The texture reveals that they are "passes" with drawings of Brewster and Dr. Shrunk on each.
-These are references to past locations where K.K. has performed.
-The Roost (run by Brewster) in City Folk & Wild World, and Club LOL (run by Dr. Shrunk) in New Leaf.
+These are references to past locations where K.K. has performed: The Roost (run by Brewster) in City Folk & Wild World, and Club LOL (run by Dr. Shrunk) in New Leaf.

 This is an unused dummy animation file.
 This file seems to be a placeholder.